 - 1. All of these features represent complex environmental systems and are highly interrelated. - 2.
 Each feature possesses a variety of attributes that present both constraints and opportunities for land development. - 3.
-These attributes need to be balanced against development regulations amust be balanced against development regulations established by the Town's zoning ordinance. - 4.
-The Town shares a responsibility with Federal, State, and County governments in assuring that any development activity avoids unnecessary disruption of these natural systems and includes adequate mitigation measures when appropriate.
+These attributes must be balanced against development regulations established by the Town's zoning ordinance. - 4.
+The Town shares responsibility with Federal, State, and County governments in assuring that any development activity avoids unnecessary disruption of these natural systems and includes adequate mitigation measures when appropriate.